cosinekitty/astronomy/source/c/README.md

-Returned by the function [`Astronomy_SearchHourAngle`](#Astronomy_SearchHourAngle) to report information about a celestial body crossing a certain hour angle as seen by a specified topocentric observer.
+Returned by the function [`Astronomy_SearchHourAngleEx`](#Astronomy_SearchHourAngleEx) to report information about a celestial body crossing a certain hour angle as seen by a specified topocentric observer.

 | Type | Member | Description |
 | ---- | ------ | ----------- |